 Serve Solkadhi as a refreshing drink along with your Goan or Konkan meals.
 You can also serve it as a drink to sip on as a snack.
 It is a great drink for Summer, as it is good for digestion and cools down your body.

 You can’t store Solkadhi for more than a day.
 In case, you have leftovers, store them in an air-tight container in the fridge for a few hours.
 Shake it well, before consuming again.

 You might also like

 - 1 chopped green chili

 - Fresh coriander for garnishing

-- Strain using a mesh strainer to get fresh thick coconut milk.
+- Strain using a soup strainer to get thick coconut milk.

-- Add thick coconut milk, thin coconut milk and Kokum water in a jar.
+- Add thick coconut milk, thin coconut milk and kokum water in a non reactive bowl or jug.